Passover Seder - Pesach Seder

 The 15 Passover Seder Steps Explained.

-Each step in the Passover seder contains rituals, each of which represents a symbolic value that both reminds one of an event in the story of the Passover holiday and the ultimate theme of Passover: freedom from slavery, and the importance that freedom means to an individual.
+Each step in the Passover Seder contains rituals, each of which represents a symbolic value that both reminds one of an event in the story of the Passover festival and the ultimate theme of Passover: freedom from slavery, and the importance that freedom means to an individual.
 The following 15 steps detail the order of events and customs from an Ashkenazic (Jews whose ancestors came from Central and Eastern Europe) perspective.
 Sephardic (Jews whose ancestors came from Spain or Portugal before they were expelled from those countries in 1492 and 1497 respectively), Mizrahi (Jews who come from Central, South, and Eastern Asia, and the Middle East; "Mizrahi" means 'Eastern' in Hebrew), and many African Jews, such as the Ethiopian Jews, vary in their practice of the customs and order of those customs within each of these 15 steps, depending on their community.

 Passover Seder Step #1: Kadeish (Aramaic form of "Kiddush" in Hebrew), Kaddesh, Kadesh, Qaddesh, or Qiddush

 Just after nightfall arrives, the two festival candles are lit and the blessing over them is recited.
 Everyone who is participating in the Passover Seder is then seated at the Passover Seder table and the Passover Seder begins by having everyone at the Passover Seder table raise their first cup of wine, called the Kadeish.
 Kadeish means "cup of sanctification", or "the blessing" in Aramaic.
 Its equivalent in Hebrew is "Kiddush".
-More specifically, "Kiddush" is from the Hebrew root word "Qof-Dalet-Shin", meaning "holy".
+More specifically, "Kiddush" is from the Hebrew root word "Qof-Dalet- Shin", meaning "holy".
 While the cups are raised, everyone recites the Kiddush.
 The purpose of the Kiddush - which means "sanctification" in Hebrew - blessing is to fulfill G-d's commandment to sanctify the Jewish festivals and to sanctify the Holy Day of Passover and also to sanctify time and its ability to be filled with holiness.
 G-d is also praised for both sanctifying the Jewish people and for allowing the Jewish people to reach the current year so they could celebrate Passover in His honor.
 In this step called "Kadeish", we are thanking G-d for being the One to make Israel holy, thereby giving Israel mastery over time in order to be able to confer holiness upon the Jewish festivals.
 There are 3 blessings in the Kiddush: first, there is a blessing over the wine ("Kiddush" blessing), next is a blessing over the festival of Passover, and finally, there is the shehechayanu (or shehecheyanu) blessing, which praises G-d for enabling the Jewish people to reach the current day of Passover.
 "Shehechayanu" or "Shehecheyanu" means "He Who has kept us in life" in Hebrew.
-There are 4 cups of kosher wine that are drunk during the Passover seder, with a 5th cup symbolically reserved for the Prophet Elijah.
+There are 4 cups of kosher wine that are drunk during the Passover Seder, with a 5th cup symbolically reserved for the Prophet Elijah.
 In some Passover Seders, an additional 6th cup for Moses's sister Miriam is filled with water.
 Miriam was a prophetess in her own right (Exodus 15:20).
 The cup filled with water in Miriam's cup represents a well filled with water because according to tradition, Miriam's righteous actions in helping to save her younger brother Moses when he was an infant by watching over him as he lay in a basket of reeds floating in the Nile River resulted in G-d creating a well filled with water that followed the Hebrews through their wanderings in the desert after they left Egypt, and that well remained with them until the day of Miriam's death.
 After the Kiddush is recited, everyone drinks the first cup of kosher wine while reclining to the left side in their chair.
 To fulfill the ritual, at least half the cup must be drunk (2.9 fl. oz.) - preferably the entire cup - so a smaller cup is usually used, as one does not want their guests falling face first into their plate after 4 large cups of kosher wine!
 You may ask: What is the symbolic value of this ritual?
 In ancient times, kings symbolized freedom, for they could do what they wanted in their kingdoms.
-So, to symbolize the freedom of Passover as if one were a king in biblical times, it is preferable that a person who is not seated and participating in the Passover seder be the one to pour the kosher wine for participants in order that the participants may feel like kings.
+So, to symbolize the freedom of Passover as if one were a king in biblical times, it is preferable that a person who is not seated and participating in the Passover Seder be the one to pour the kosher wine for participants in order that the participants may feel like kings.

 Passover Seder Step #2: Urchatz, U-Rehaz, or Rahatz

 The next Passover Seder ritual is the washing of hands, called Urchatz.
 Urchatz means "and wash" in Hebrew.
-Urchatz is done by the leader of the Passover seder.
+Urchatz is done by the leader of the Passover Seder.
 This action closely symbolizes the metaphor "I wash my hands of it", meaning one washes away one's troubling thoughts by asking G-d for help.
 In addition, water symbolizes wisdom, and by washing one's hands with water, one hopes that their heart and emotions are touched with wisdom so that in turn one can shape their interactions with the world for the better.
 There are two other explanations for performing this purifying ritual.
-During the time of the Temple periods in ancient Jerusalem, ritual purity required that one washed their hands before dipping any food into a liquid and then eating it, as is done in the next step in the Passover seder.
+During the time of the Temple periods in ancient Jerusalem, ritual purity required that one washed their hands before dipping any food into a liquid and then eating it, as is done in the next step in the Passover Seder.
 The other explanation is that one washes their hands to symbolically demonstrate the separation between our previous state or condition and that of the journey on which we are about to undertake, for instance, from a troubling thought to seeking and receiving wisdom to relieve us of its grip, or in the case of the Passover story, from slavery to freedom.
 Outside of the symbolic representations of Urchatz, one performs this ritual for hygiene and cleanliness.

 Passover Seder Step #3: Karpas